 \section{Performance Comparisons}

 This section provides performance comparisons of addressing capacity mismatch in KD.
 The experimental studies follow the settings in~\cite{ATS} and utilize the publicly available code~\footnote{\url{https://github.com/lxcnju/ATS-LargeKD}}.
 We directly cite some experimental results for comparisons.
 Specifically, the utilized datasets are CIFAR-10/CIFAR-100~\cite{cifar}, TinyImageNet~\cite{TinyImageNet}, CUB~\cite{CUB}, and Stanford Dogs~\cite{dogs}.
+We choose teacher models significantly larger than their corresponding student models as we do in Section 4.
 Teacher networks include versions of ResNet~\cite{ResNet}, WideResNet~\cite{WideResNet}, and ResNeXt~\cite{ResNeXt}.
 Student networks are VGG~\cite{VGG}, ShuffleNetV1/V2~\cite{ShuffleNet, ShuffleNetV2}, AlexNet~\cite{AlexNet}, and MobileNetV2~\cite{MobileNetV2}.
 We train networks on corresponding datasets for 240 epochs.
 SGD optimizer with a momentum value of 0.9 is used.
 The learning rate is 0.05 by default, and the batch size is 128.
 For our proposed FGCR, we set $\tau_0 = \tau - 1$ and $\alpha \in \{0.1, 0.5\}$, and the best results are reported.
 For RegT, $\beta$ is searched in $\{0.01, 0.001\}$.
 For ISATS, we search for the best temperature for each instance in the scope of $\{1.0, 2.0, 3.0, 4.0, 5.0, 6.0, 8.0\}$.
 The distribution of the optimal instance-specific temperatures on CIFAR-100 is as follows: 4.0 accounts for about $31\%$, 5.0 accounts for about $27\%$, 3.0 accounts for about $22\%$, and others account for $20\%$.